JakariaMods/SE2VR/README.md

 * HTC Vive (Mapped, not recommended due to missing buttons)

-* Everything else is untested, feel free to create mappings for your controllers and submit a pull request
+* Everything else is untested, please submit pull requests with mappings if you want

 # How to play